casschow98/spotify_insights_project/README.md

 ## Purpose
-The purpose of this project was to design and develop a modern data pipeline that interacts with the Spotify Web API and displays user listening history and audio analysis.
+The purpose of this project was to design and develop a modern data pipeline that interacts with the Spotify Web API and displays user listening history and audio analysis (specifically, using my personal spotify account).

 ## Streamlit Application
 Click [here](https://spotify-insights-project-cchow.streamlit.app/) to view.